-The lack of consistent information is seen as a key obstacle to preventing additional deaths of children under State care.
-The absence of the judiciary from the child death review process also is considered problematic.
-Evidently, investigations rarely include representatives of the judicial branch, and the courts are unable to obtain confidential information about a child from the DHS after the child dies.
-Some have suggested the enactment of various measures that could enhance informationsharing among the responsible entities, increase State review of child deaths, and increase the involvement of the judiciary.
+The lack of consistent information has been seen as a key obstacle to preventing additional deaths of children under State care.
+The absence of the judiciary from the child death review process also has been problematic. considered Evidently, investigations have included rarely representatives of the judicial branch, and the courts have been unable to obtain confidential information about a child from the DHS after the child died. suggested the enactment of various measures to enhance information-sharing among the responsible entities, increase State review of child deaths, and increase the involvement of the judiciary.